Prukutu/AOES-CLIM-WorkingWithData/_episodes/04-masking.md

 ~~~
 {: .language-python}

 Let's look at this file.
-It contains a lat and lon grid that is the same as our SST data and a single time.
+It contains a lat-lon grid that is the same as our SST data and a single time.
 The data are 0's and 1's.
 Plot it.

 ~~~
 plt.contourf(ds_mask['mask'])